pducharme/UniFi-Video-Controller/README.md

 The first run should create the file `system.properties` in your data directory.
 If it doesn't, create it yourself. *You* must add `is_default=true` as the first line in order to force the wizard to run.

-Restart the docker, visit http://localhost:7080 and you'll start the Unifi Video wizard.
+Restart the docker, visit http://localhost:7080 or http://<ip.address>:7080/ to start the Unifi Video wizard.

 ## Run it
 ```